awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks.md

            Value: owned
    ```

 1. Once the node group is created successfully, make sure to record the `NodeInstanceRole` for the node group that was created\.
 You need this in order to make sure that when node group is scaled, the new nodes join the cluster and Kubernetes is able to recognize the nodes\.
-For more information, see the AWS Management Console instructions in [Launching self\-managed Amazon Linux nodes](launch-workers.md)\.
+For more information, see the AWS Management Console instructions in [Create self\-managed Amazon Linux nodes](launch-workers.md)\.

 1. We recommend that you create a scheduled scaling policy for the Auto Scaling group that aligns to the Capacity Block reservation times\.
 For more information, see [Scheduled scaling for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-scheduled-scaling.html) in the *Amazon EC2 Auto Scaling User Guide*\.